 The Regional Parks Network Management Plan provides the vision and sets the direction for managing regional parks in the Wellington region.
 It provides the framework for addressing issues common to all regional parks, ensuring that they are managed in a comprehensive and consistent way.
-The East Harbour Regional Park Management Plan is consistent with the vision and direction set in the network management plan.
+The East Harbour Regional Park Management Plan is consistent with the vision and direction set in the Network Management Plan.

-Land status
+Land Status

-The majority of land in the Northern Forest block is held as scenic reserve, while land in the Pencarrow Lakes block and Baring Head is held as recreation reserve.
+The majority of land in the Northern Forest block is held as Scenic Reserve, while land in the Pencarrow Lakes block and Baring Head is held as Recreation Reserve.

 East Harbour Regional Park is managed by Greater Wellington but incorporates land owned by the Crown, Hutt City Council and Greater Wellington.
 Management responsibilities for the Hutt City Council land in the park have been delegated to Greater Wellington under section 17 of the Local Government Act 2002.
 Land owned by the Crown has been vested in Greater Wellington pursuant to Section 26 of the Reserves Act 1977.
+Lakes Kohangapiripiri and Kohangatera are managed by the Department of Conservation as Wildlife Management Reserves.
+The Pencarrow Lighthouse Historic Reserve is managed by the Historic Places Trust.

-The legal description of the land parcels within East Harbour Regional Park can be found in Appendix 2.
+The legal description of the land parcels within East Harbour Regional Park can be found in Appendix.1